mddazure/azure-vwan-microhack/README.md

 :question: What is the next hop for the new routes?

+:exclamation: Realize that Virtual WAN installed these routes into the Spoke 1 VNET automatically!

+Now observe Effective Routes for spoke-3-vm, which is in Spoke 3 connected to the US East Hub:

+`az network nic show-effective-route-table -g vwan-microhack-spoke-rg -n spoke-3-nic --output table`

+:exclamation: Note all routes, both for the US East "local" Spoke 4 and "remote" West Europe destinations, have the address of the Route Service in the US East Hub as their next hop.

-Again, realize that Virtual WAN installed these routes in the VNET automatically!
+Again, realize that Virtual WAN installed these routes in the Spoke VNETs automatically!

 :point_right: Hub routes